 HOW TO SPEND 3 DAYS IN FLORENCE:

-More places in the same category include Palazzo Belfiore, Palazzo San Niccolò and Canto Degli Scali.
-I also recommend using AirBnb and seeing somewhere in the centre if it is your first time in Florence.
+More places include Palazzo Belfiore, Palazzo San Niccolò and Canto Degli Scali.
+I also recommend a local boutique hotel somewhere in the centre if it fits your budget.

 WHAT TO DO IN FLORENCE:

 The Must Dos in Florence:

 - Il Duomo: The stunning Dome that you see in all the pictures of Florence has to be seen from both inside and outside.
 It took 200 years to build this awe inspiring work of art.
 Climb to the top of the tower and also visit the Gates of Paradise right in front of it afterwards.

 - Galleria degli Uffizi: Everything related to Italian art is right here!
 Uffizi contains the most priceless works of art from the time of Italian Renaissance and houses works of artists such as Giotto, Vinci, Michelangelo, Piero della Francesco, Caravaggio etc. Uffizi is known to be the most visited museums of the world and it best seen on a guided tour or with an audio guide.

 - Piazza della Signoria: An open air museum outside the Uffizi, this will probably leave you mind blown!
 Piazza della Signoria is the heart and soul of Florence and has been the political centre of the city since centuries.
 Take time to admire the tons of sculptors here.